gsomenzi/policy-based-authorization-system/docs/intro.md

     details: Seamless integration with NestJS dependency injection and module system.
 ---

-This project provides a flexible, extensible, and type-safe authorization framework for Node.js and NestJS applications, inspired by Clean Architecture principles.
+A flexible, extensible, and type-safe authorization framework for Node.js and NestJS applications, inspired by Clean Architecture principles.

+## Why Use This Library?

-- **Easy to extend**: Add new policies and actions with minimal effort.
+- **Easy to extend**: Add new policies and actions with minimal effort
-- **Type-safe**: Leverage TypeScript for robust, maintainable code.
+- **Type-safe**: Leverage TypeScript for robust, maintainable code
-- **Clean Architecture**: Decoupled domain, infrastructure, and application layers.
+- **Clean Architecture**: Decoupled domain, infrastructure, and application layers

-Explore the sections to learn about the architecture, usage, extensibility, and development guidelines.
+- **NestJS Integration**: First-class support for NestJS applications
+- **Flexible Policies**: Define custom authorization rules for any resource